 Businesses are automating their internal processes and workflows to improve efficiency and reduce human error.
 74% of organizations worldwide claim they are susceptible to insider threats, with 2 out of 3 incidents being caused by negligence.
 To safeguard critical processes and prevent careless mistakes, many businesses have introduced 2FA.
 By simply adding the additional step of inputting a code to complete a process – particularly in a financial workflow – risk is minimised, and costly errors are prevented.

 Probably the most common use of 2FA is to secure online payments.
-Banks and Financial Services have been sending OTPs to their customers for years.
-But with the entire world moving digital and ecommerce booming, the need for safer payments and transactions is becoming a priority for anu business online.
+Banks and Financial Service Providers (FSPs) have been sending OTPs to their customers for years.
+Now that most businesses have a digital element and e-commerce is booming, the need for safer payments and transactions is becoming a priority for any business online, not just FSPs.
 By using tokens that substitute the customer’s sensitive data, like credit card information, for a randomly generated alpha-numeric code (token), businesses can offer more security for customers completing online purchases.

 Although SMS was not originally designed as a method for sending secure information, it has certainly evolved into one of the most trusted tools to do just that.
 It has several qualities which make it the perfect solution for any business: